 Keynote Speaker: Dr Wale Olasoji (President, Total Cooperative)

 Topic: Youth Inclusion: Technology in Sustainable Development and The Youths Role

-While responding to a question by Benjamin Aren, on if Crypto currency (Bitcoin) is a technology; Dr Olasoji pointed out that crypto currency is technology because it runs on the globe chain technology.
+While responding to a question by Benjamin Aren, on if Crypto currency (Bitcoin) is a technology; Dr Olasoji pointed out that cryptocurrency runs on the globe chain technology.
 He further explained that Bitcoin is one of the global currencies available; and the level of acceptability is what makes a currency valuable; noting however that the problem with Bitcoin is its unacceptability in many places.

 Responding to another question on how to influence the pattern of learning in the educational system with technology, he stated that some private sector initiative along that line are coming up with technologies, although he had no idea when it will get into the mainstream education sector in Nigeria.